Your basket is currently empty!

 Albert Einstein

-Compound interest is interest on interest.
-It is a powerful financial tool, but many people don’t fully understand its benefits, particularly over an extended period.
+Compound interest is essentially interest earned on interest.
+It is a powerful financial tool, but many people don’t fully understand its benefits, especially over an extended period.
 Compound interest grows wealth exponentially but can add significant costs to debt.
 Understanding how compound interest works is vital for growing wealth and understanding the impact on debt, allowing you to make more informed financial decisions.

-With simple interest, a savings account with ยฃ1,000 earning 5% interest will generate interest of ยฃ50 every year.
-With compound interest, the same savings account will receive interest of ยฃ51 for the first year.
-In year two the interest will be ยฃ53 and in year three ยฃ57.
+With simple interest, a savings account with ยฃ1,000 earning 5% interest will generate interest of ยฃ50 each year.
+With compound interest, the same savings account will earn interest of ยฃ51 in the first year.
+In year two the interest will be ยฃ53 and in year three it will be ยฃ57.

 To further illustrate the power of compound interest, let’s assume you have a savings pot of ยฃ500 earning 10% compounding interest:

 At the beginning of the month, your savings account has a balance of ยฃ500.
-In the first month, the interest is ยฃ4.17 (ยฃ500 x 10% divided by 12 months).
-In the second month, you will earn interest on your new account balance of ยฃ504, which is ยฃ4.20.
+At the end of the first month, you earn interest of ยฃ4.17 (ยฃ500 x 10%=ยฃ50 divided by 12 months).
+In the second month, you earn interest on the increased balance of ยฃ504, which is ยฃ4.20.
 At the end of month two the account balance is ยฃ508.
-At the end of month three the account balance is ยฃ513, after interest of ยฃ4.24.
+At the end of month three the account balance is ยฃ513, after adding interest of ยฃ4.24.
 As you can see the amount of interest increases exponentially every month.
 The actual rate of interest is 10.5%.

 Whilst this is wonderful for savings, compound interest isn’t quite so appealing for debt.
 To learn more about the impact of compounding interest on mortgages and credit cards, follow the links:

-A quick and easy way to determine the impact of compound interest is the rule of 72.
+A quick way to calculate compound interest and its exponential qualities is the rule of 72.
 This is a handy tool when you want to know how long it will take to double the value of an investment.
 With an investment earning 10% interest, divide 72 by the interest rate of 10%, which is 7.2 years.
 This is roughly the time it will take to double the investment amount.
-There is a mathematical financial formula which calculates the future value of an investment earning a specified interest rate.
-We cover this later in this article.
+There is a mathematical financial formula to calculate the future value of an investment, which we cover later in this article.

 The table below illustrates the exponential growth in interest and the value of the investment after 7 years.
 These figures agree with the rule of 72.